Reviews You Can Rely On

 Credit: Natalie Kafader

-The Bondi SR has a leather upper that is very durable.
-We were pleased to see how well it wiped clean, too.
+The Bondi SR also has a leather upper that is very durable, and we were pleased to see how well it wiped clean.
 These shoes are ideal for professionals thanks to their heavy-duty construction.
-Even well into our testing, they still showed no significant signs of wear.
+Even well into our testing, they showed no significant signs of wear.

 The Hoka Bondi SR easily wipes clean thanks to its leather upper.